 This organized and better equipped fire department proved itself adequate to the task for many years.
 An entry in the May 8, 1917 council minutes reported tat "only two fires, both of small consequence, have occurred during our administration.
 In both instances our fire department rendered commendable service."
 A permanent fire station and municipal building was not occupied until 1925 with the completion of the City Hall, currently the Fire House Inn.

 In 1924, Rutherfordton purchased a motorized pumper from the American LaFrance Fire Equipment Company in Elmira, New York.
 This apparatus, state of the art at that time, served until 1951 when it was supplemented with a new American LaFrance pumper and the Rutherfordton Fire Department entered a modern era of fire fighting capability and practice.
-Currently, it operates six pieces of apparatus with eleven volunteers, two part-time and seven fulltime paid firefighters serving the town and an outside district.
+Currently, it operates six pieces of apparatus with fourteen pay-per-call, five part-time, and seven full-time paid firefighters serving the town and an outside district.
 On January 16, 1996 the department officially occupied its new headquarters station on Mitchell Street which provides adequate housing for the apparatus and business activities of the department along with living accommodations for on-duty staff.